Rajib-Sarwar/DSA-Swift/README.md

 # Swift Cheatsheet - DSA

+- `let` is for constants; their value cannot change.
+- `var` is for variables; their value can change.

 ## Declaring an array
 ```
 var numbers = [1, 2, 3, 4, 5] //array of integers